jpillora/spy/README.md

-# Watcher
+# Spy

-Watcher is a simple, general purpose, cross platform, file watcher written in Go (Golang).
-Watcher takes a `directory` and a `program` and runs `program` whenever a file in `directory` changes.
+Spy is a simple, general purpose, cross platform, file spy written in Go (Golang).
+Spy takes a `directory` and a `program` and runs `program` whenever a file in `directory` changes.

 ### Install

 ```
-go get -v github.com/jpillora/watcher
+go get -v github.com/jpillora/spy
 ```

-*Currently, `watcher` does not fully support windows, as it uses process groups to ensure all sub-processes have exited between restarts.
+*Currently, `spy` does not fully support windows, as it uses process groups to ensure all sub-processes have exited between restarts.
 A pull request which implements the `process_win.go` file would be appreciated.*

 ### Usage

 ```
-$ watcher --help
+$ spy --help

-	Usage: watcher [options] program ...args
+	Usage: spy [options] program ...args

 	program (along with it's args) is initially
 	run and then it is restarted with every file